 Our words and our voice will outlive us, so if you have an origin story the world needs to hear, get a free copy of my motivational ebook!

 Ross Victory (he/him) is a Multimedia Artist making a difference through literature, music, and his message.
 Victory has been featured in dozens of media outlets and podcasts, including LA Weekly, LA Blade, LA Progressive, Writer's Life, and Fix Yourself First.
 After losing his father and brother, Ross discovered the healing power of creative writing.
-He began engaging in online dialogues about grief, self-discovery, and transformation, putting the lifelong creator back in touch with his childhood love for creative writing, resulting in the creation of a dizzying amount of original content.
+He began engaging in online dialogues about grief, self-discovery, and transformation, putting the lifelong creator back in touch with his childhood love for creative writing, resulting in the creation of a dizzying amount of original art.

 Best known for his award-winning father-son memoir Views from the Cockpit, his club bangers Bounce and Bisexual Daze, and his YA horror series Grandpa's Cabin, Victory uses his experience as an English teacher and love for creative writing to craft words that engage and entertain while illuminating communities in which he occupies.
 Ross's work promotes themes of intersectionality, family, and adventure.